digital-asset/docs.daml.com/docs/draft/docs/json-api-v3/index.rst

 Access Tokens
 =============

-(TODO - probably not verify) Each request to the HTTP JSON API Service *must* come with an access token, regardless of whether the underlying ledger requires it or not.
+Each request to the HTTP JSON API Service *must* come with an access token.
 This also includes development setups using an unsecured sandbox.
 The HTTP JSON API Service *does not* hold on to the access token, which will be only used to fulfill the request it came along with.
 The same token will be used to issue the request to the Ledger API.
+The only exceptions are documentation endpoints which do not strictly require tokens.

 The HTTP JSON API Service does not validate the token but may need to decode it to extract information that can be used to fill in or validate request fields for party-specific request.
 How this happens depends partially on the token format you are using.